InVeritaSoft/DWM3001C-starter-firmware/Docs/RS485-TIMEOUT-DIAGNOSIS_1.md

 1. Send PING command
 2. Watch Green LED (LED 2) - should blink when response sent
 3. **If Green LED blinks**: Board is sending!
 Problem is response not reaching Pi5
-4. **If Green LED doesn't blink**: Board is NOT sending - check DE/RE pin
+4. **If Green LED doesn't blink**: Board is NOT sending - check wiring or firmware

 #### Step C: Test Direct Serial Connection
 1. Connect serial terminal directly to board USB port (bypass RS-485)